JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/parsing_test.md

 title: 2.
 Parsing Test
 ---

-The first test checks if the parser, implemented in the [Lexer and Parser Definition](/tutorials/custom_language_support/lexer_and_parser_definition.md) section of the Custom Language Support Tutorial, works as expected.
+The first test checks if the Simple language parser, implemented in the [Lexer and Parser Definition](/tutorials/custom_language_support/lexer_and_parser_definition.md) section of the Custom Language Support Tutorial, works as expected.

 ## 2.1.
 Update Grammar and Regenerate the Parser
 Before creating the parsing test, ensure the parser definition (`Simple.bnf`) includes the lines shown below.
-These additional lines facilitate testing mangled keys.
+These additional lines facilitate testing incorrect keys.

 If the lines below are not present in `Simple.bnf`, replace the existing `property` definition with the lines below.
 Don't forget to regenerate the parser after updating the file!
 Right-click on the `Simple.bnf` file and select **Generate Parser Code**.

 ```java
 property ::= (KEY?
 SEPARATOR VALUE?) | KEY {
   pin=3